By Damilola Olufemi, Helen Okechukwu, Fatimah Idera, and Yunusa Umar

 “When someone makes a statement online, the government can pick the person within hours.
 But when terrorists move in hundreds on motorbikes, they suddenly claim not to know where they are,” she said.
 “Who is benefiting from this?
 Why the silence?”

-Schools in vulnerable areas be closed down
+Schools in vulnerable areas should be closed down

 A social development worker at a non-governmental organisation (NGO) Ketbetkeche in Rivers state, Dr Confidence Otiko, echoed similar concerns, describing the kidnapping as a “near-death experience” for the teenagers involved.